antoniosql/easy_batchai_pytorch/00_doc/cloud_admin_doc.md

-# Setting up the deep-learning service
+# Cloud Administrator Guide: Setting up the deep-learning service

-In order to accelerate setting up a deep-learning job service using Batch AI we have provided a PowerShell script called [00_CreateWorkspace.ps1](../cloud_admin_scripts/00_CreateWorkspace.ps1) that will provision a __sandbox environment to test and getting a better understanding of how Batch AI can be leverage to create such a service__.
+In order to accelerate setting up a deep-learning job service using Batch AI we have provided a PowerShell script called [00_CreateWorkspace.ps1](../cloud_admin_scripts/00_CreateWorkspace.ps1) that will provision a __sandbox environment__.

+The purpose of this sandbox environment is to get a better understanding of how Batch AI can be leverage to create a deep-learning job service.

 The script is very simple: